Sunny-Qin-0314/11-767-group-YU/labs/lab8-project-progress/lab8-projects.md

 Yuqing is working on retraining the superpoint with different backbone, and output performance level metric and memory usage.

-Yukun is working on the C++ and ROS for our benchmarking on KITTI  (TODO).
+Yukun is working on the C++ and ROS for our benchmarking on KITTI.
+Most of the code has been finished, including a data loading and saving module, a visual odometry module, able to switch between different feature detection front end methods.
+These methods include classic one, like SIFT and ORB, as well as pertrained Superpoint models with different input resolution.

 2: Execution
 ----